-Colorado Springs Car Accident and Truck Accident Attorneys
+Colorado Springs Car Accident Lawyer

 An auto accident can be scary and frustrating, especially if you did not cause it.
 You are likely wondering how you will possibly pay for your medical bills, fix your car, and feed your family while your injury keeps you out of work.
 If another driver caused your accident, you can file a claim with his or her insurer, but dealing with an insurance company alone can be a nightmare.

 You need a car crash attorney that sees you as a person, not just a paycheck.
 The attorneys at Sears & Associates, P.C. are the ones you are looking for.
 We have 40 years of experience handling personal injury cases in Colorado and want to use that experience to help you.

 Give us a call to schedule a free consultation today.

 The car accident attorneys at Sears & Associates, P.C. can assist those who have been victims of the negligence from the following types of car accidents, and more:

 - Rear-end car accidents;

 - Side-impact or sideswipe car accidents;